duyanxi/duyanxi.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I am an undergraduate student majoring in Robotics Engineering at the School of Automation, Southeast University.
 Since 2021, I have been studying in the Visual and Cognition Laboratory, advised by <a href='https://www.yangangwang.com'> Prof. Yangang Wang </a> .
-Currently, I am studying as an exchange student at <a href='http://cvl.ist.osaka-u.ac.jp/en/'> Computer Vision Lab </a> at Osaka University under the supervision of Prof. Matsushita Yasuyuki and Prof. Fumio Okura.
+Currently, I am working as an exchange student at <a href='http://cvl.ist.osaka-u.ac.jp/en/'> Computer Vision Lab </a> at Osaka University under the supervision of Prof. Matsushita Yasuyuki and Prof. Fumio Okura.

-My research interest includes 3D computer vision, computer graphics and robotics.
+Currently, my research interests are 3D Reconstruction and Generative Models.

 🤗 Links：Follow me on Zhihu: <a href='https://www.zhihu.com/people/du-yan-xi-37'> Aidacra </a>